Kyla Holley, Founder & Director of ACFED

 B.Couns, M. Prac (Eating Disorders), M.A.C.A, M.A.I.P.C

-Kyla is a Counsellor & Master Practitioner in evidence-based treatments for sufferers of Anorexia, Bulimia, Binge Eating Disorder, Orthorexia and OSFED.
+Kyla is a Psychotherapist & Master Practitioner in evidence-based treatments for sufferers of Anorexia, Bulimia, Binge Eating Disorder, Orthorexia and OSFED.
 She also practices an anti-diet approach for people with weight concerns.

-After training with the The National Centre for Eating Disorders (UK) she founded ACFED and developed a number of training courses in eating disorders and obesity for health professional in Australia and New Zealand.
+After training with The National Centre for Eating Disorders (UK) she founded ACFED and developed a number of training courses in eating disorders and obesity for health professionals in Australia and New Zealand.

 The Australian Centre for Eating Disorders is part of her vision to create a high quality standard of professional knowledge in the treatment of eating disorders in Australia, making it safer for sufferers and their families to access effective support.
 Kyla is dedicated to building a network of dedicated, qualified health professionals through the Australian Centre for Eating Disorders.